AdvancedPhotonSource/cohere/docs/source/config_rec.rst

     shrink_wrap_trigger = (10, 1)

 - shrink_wrap_type:
-| optional, defaults to "GAUSS".
-Currently only "GAUSS" is supported
+| optional, defaults to "GAUSS" which applies gaussian filter.
+Currently only "GAUSS" is supported.
 | example:
 ::

     shrink_wrap_type = "GAUSS"

 - shrink_wrap_threshold:
 | optional, defaults to 0.1.
-A threshold value used in the gauss distribution.
+A threshold value used in the gaussian filter algorithm.
 | example:
 ::

     shrink_wrap_threshold = 0.1

 - shrink_wrap_gauss_sigma:
 | optional, defaults to 1.0.
-A sigma value used in the gauss distribution.
+A sigma value used in the gaussian filter algorithm.
 | example:
 ::